 Writing Wrongs illuminates the ills in our society through the power of the pen and the lens.
 By telling the stories of those directly involved, Writing Wrongs offers a different and often-ignored perspective.

 College journalists spend Labor Day weekend at a location chosen to highlight a specific societal issue.
 There, using their skills in the field, they interview residents and staff and hear prominent community members speak on the topic.

-Last year, 9 college students explored the issue of homelessness at the Opportunity House homeless shelter in Reading, PA.
-Their work can be viewed here: writingwrongs2015.com.
+Last year, seven college students from six different colleges explored the issue of addiction at Easy Does It, Inc. drug/alcohol residential treatment facility in Leesport, PA.
+Their work can be viewed here: writingwrongs2016.com.